schneiderkamplab/synthesizers/README.md

 # Development TODOs
 * split pipeline (part of meta pipeline with split_ prefix, make shuffle and seed parameters)
+* implement save pipeline
 * update tests and test notebooks to reflect 1.0.0
+* have the id pipeline available in __init__.py as load instead of loader
+* implement functional versions for all pipelines
 * wait for syntheval to fix target_col==None and release 1.0.0 afterwards

 # Ideas for future development